balena-os/takeover/README.md

 **Warning:** Please be aware that specifying an invalid image might lead to your target device being flashed with something invalid which will very likely lead to it not booting.

-Be carefull with images you have downloaded from the [balena dashboard](https://balena.io).
+Be careful with images you have downloaded from the [balena dashboard](https://balena.io).
 These images are zip encoded and need to be unpacked and recompressed using gzip as follows:
 ```shell script
 unzip <image-name>